Get a Demo

 What Measurements of Mental Health Best Support the Collaborative Care Model?

-There's no one-size-fits-all approach to health measurement.
+There's no one-size-fits-all approach to behavioral health measurement.
 However, many clinicians pursuing a collaborative care model find benefit to incorporating questionnaires and rating scales into care plans to help screen, assess, and monitor for mental health.
 Benefits to these instruments are that they can provide objective, comparable data over time, across care settings and among patient populations.
 The primary care physician, psychologist and school social worker, for example, can have a common basis for understanding and communicating progress.

 Researchers looking to identify evidence-based practices for treatment or identifying correlations with data such as demographics or prescription medication information can also use the measurement data to examine trends across patient populations.
 Resulting guidance can inform broader healthcare best practices and is often used to inform performance-based payment.